The Quantum Yang Baxter conditions: The fundamental relations behind the Nambu-Goldstone theorem: The Quantum Yang-Baxter conditions

 or in operator notation, eq. (\ref{amazing}) becomes

 This equation is the twist map of eq. (\ref{amazing}).
-Note that here we keep the different spaces unchanged when we make the exchange $n\to n'$.
-In other words, the pair of indices $\{(0,m),(n,p),(n',l),(a,n),(k,n'),(b,0)\}$, remain unchanged if we compare this case with the one analyzed in eq. (\ref{eq:the last option2}).
-This is equivalent to say that we only move the lines with respect to each other in the QYB diagrams as can be observed from Fig. (\ref{Theking2}).
-Eq. (\ref{eq:the last optionmiau}) is then equivalent to the following equality
+Under the exchange of spaces, the pair of indices $\{(0,m),(n,p),(n',l),(a,n),(k,n'),(b,0)\}$ remain together if we compare this case with the one analyzed in eq. (\ref{eq:the last option2}).
+This is equivalent to say that we only move the lines with respect to each other in the QYB diagrams as can be observed from Fig. \ref{Theking2}.
+Eq. (\ref{eq:the last optionmiau}) represents the following equality

 if we use an analogous notation as in eq. (\ref{another form3}).
-If $n=n'$, then eqns. (\ref{amazing}) and (\ref{amazing2}) are the same, except for the fact that they are the time reversal version of each other.
-If $n\neq n'$, then the same pair of equations are different.
+If $n=n'$, then eqns. (\ref{amazing}) and (\ref{amazing2}) are the same, except for the fact that they are the time reversal version of each other and this will be reflected in the corresponding phases.
+If $n\neq n'$, then the mentioned equations are different.
 In simplified notation, the previous result can be expressed as